bitpoke/stack/docs/how-to/development/local-development-with-bedrock.md

 ---
 title: Local development with Bedrock
-linktitle: Local site development on Stack using Bedrock
-description: |
+linktitle: "Using Bedrock"
-    This how-to will guide you through creating a Bedrock WordPress project, containerising it and running it locally using docker compose.
+description: "This how-to will guide you through creating a Bedrock WordPress project, containerising it and running it locally using docker compose."
-categories: []
 keywords: ['stack', 'docs', 'wordpress', 'kubernetes', 'how-to', 'local-development']
 menu:
-  docs:
+  global:
-    parent: how-to-develop
+    parent: development
-    name: Local development with Bedrock
-draft: false
-aliases: []
 slug: local-development-with-bedrock
-toc: true
-related: true
 ---

 ## Why starting with Bedrock?